-In the 2018 Consolidated Plan, it is noted that there are a total of 230 affordable units in the City whose affordability restrictions will expire during the Consolidated Plan.
+In the 2018 Consolidated Plan, it is noted that there is a total of 230 affordable units in the City whose affordability restrictions will expire during the Consolidated Plan.
 It is also noted that over 47% of the City's housing stock was built before 1950.
-The County rental vacancy rate, which is measured every six months by the firm of Allen & Brooks, runs below the national and regional rates, averaging 2.3% between 2006 and 2018.
-Based on a 2019 Allen & Brooks study, the average vacancy rate in Burlington during that same period was 1.1% and the City's vacancy rate was 1.6% in 2019.
+The County rental vacancy rate, which is measured every six months by the firm of Allen & Brooks, runs below the national and regional rates, averaging 1.1% for both urban and suburban towns based on the 2020 study.

-Due to these factors, the following initiatives are on the City's housing agenda during this 5 year Consolidated Plan: preserving as many affordable units as possible; creating new affordable units, renovating rental and owner-occupied affordable housing and promoting homeownership among income-qualified households.
+Due to these factors, the following initiatives are on the City's housing agenda during this 5-year Consolidated Plan: preserving as many affordable units as possible; creating new affordable units, renovating rental and owner-occupied affordable housing and promoting homeownership among income-qualified households.
 The City views investment of CDBG funds into activities that help residents to become and/or remain housed and living independently as an effective investment.

 Economic opportunity is the City's next highest priority.
-As the state's largest city, Burlington must 2nd Amendment to the Annual Action Plan - Substantial Amendment 2020 continue to be an economic engine for the region and state.
+As the state's largest city, Burlington must continue to be an economic engine for the region and state.
 The City uses CDBG to focus on job creation and retention through technical assistance for businesses, and to support low-income residents in business ownership through entrepreneurial training and loans.
 These effective and cost-efficient uses of CDBG resources create and retain businesses and jobs, leverage other resources, increase tax revenues to support City services, support local ownership, and revitalize neighborhoods.

 The City has also historically used CDBG to address barriers to economic opportunity.
-Access to affordable, quality early child care is one example; this is an identified community priority and an activity with multiple long term impacts including: the ability of parents to get and keep a job, children's success in school, reduction of public safety costs, and ultimately the quality of the local workforce.
+Access to affordable, quality early child care is one example; this is an identified community priority and an activity with multiple long-term impacts including: the ability of parents to get and keep a job, children's success in school, reduction of public safety costs, and ultimately the quality of the local workforce.
 In addition, low income persons need assistance in filing tax returns and developing financial literacy.
 The City chooses to be flexible in its funding choices in this area in order to respond to shifting needs and resources, emerging opportunities and crises, and changing economic conditions.
-Specific economic opportunity projects and activities are listed on pages in AP 38.

 A suitable living environment is the City's third priority overall.
 The City has a limited capacity to fund social services out of municipal resources, and has historically used the maximum (15%) available CDBG resources to support the provision of social services by local nonprofits.
 The City also uses CDBG to support public facilities and infrastructure, as well as nonprofit facilities, where there is support for the project and no other resources.
 Finally, the redevelopment of brownfields is a priority for the City because it meets multiple objectives: it increases the tax base, reduces environmental hazards and, often, allows for the productive reuse of historic structures.
-These projects and activities can be found in AP 35 and AP 38.